MOOCs and Open Education Around the World. Routledge (2015).

 organizations like

-Stanford University to conduct these massive open online courses?
+University of Minnesota to conduct these massively open online courses?

 handle issues like